Architecture

 The platform is made up of several core concepts as shown in the following diagram:

-An agent provider exposes one or more agents via the Agent Communication Protocol.
-Providers typically define a manifest that instructs BeeAI on how to run them and may include additional features like tools.
+An agent is a container that communicates using the Agent Communication Protocol.
+Agents typically define a manifest that instructs BeeAI on how to run them and may include additional features like tools.

-BeeAI includes several built-in providers, see our agent catalog.
+BeeAI includes several built-in agents, see our agent catalog.

 BeeAI Server